ncatlab/nlab-content/pages/272.md

 A classic of the trade is this one:

-* Bogolyubov, Logunov, Oksak, Todorov: _General principles of quantum field theory_ (Mathematical Physics and Applied Mathematics, 10.
+* [[Nikolay Bogolyubov]], Logunov, Oksak, Todorov: _General principles of quantum field theory_ (Mathematical Physics and Applied Mathematics, 10.
 Dordrecht etc.: Kluwer Academic Publishers, 1990)

 ### Reviews